 Although misdemeanor charges may not have the serious weight of felony offenses, there are still significant penalties for those convicted of misdemeanors in the state of Pennsylvania.
 While misdemeanor charges may not require the same aggressive defense of felonies, substantial fines and lengthy incarcerations can result from a conviction.
 Moreover, the establishment of a criminal record can have a serious impact on your future, even for minor offenses.
-For these reasons, if you are facing a misdemeanor charge, you should seek out competent and vigorous representation from an experienced misdemeanor charges attorney.
+For these reasons, if you are facing a misdemeanor charge, you should seek out competent and vigorous representation from an experienced misdemeanor charges lawyer.

 In Pennsylvania, misdemeanors are classified as first-, second-, and third-degree offenses, depending on their severity.
 The penalties for each degree are sequentially enhanced.
 Although many states limit misdemeanor penalties to a year of time spent in jail or less, this is not the case in Pennsylvania.
 From least to most serious, misdemeanor classifications and their possible penalties include: